MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-1.1/PSDesiredStateConfiguration/About/about_Classes_and_DSC.md

 A limitation with class inheritance is that there is no syntax to declare interfaces in PowerShell.

-## DEFINING CUSTOM TYPES IN POWERSHELL
+## Defining custom types in PowerShell

 Windows PowerShell 5.0 introduced several language elements.